jasjs1/ProgrammerIN/.github/ISSUE_TEMPLATE/bug.md

 * Operating System:

 ## Other Notes
-This is optional, this is something that is not included here that needs to be noted.
+This is optional, something that is not included here that I need to take note of.